CraftAcademyLabs/ca_course/ionic/the_back-end.md

 end
 ```

-We need to add a new namespace to our `raous.rb` and move the generated Devise route into that namespace.
+We need to add a new namespace to our `routes.rb` and move the generated Devise route into that namespace.
 We also want to tell Devise to skip `omniauth_callbacks`.

 !FILENAME config/routes.rb
 ```ruby